UMDH: Catching Slow Leaks Red-Handed

 UMDH has a tightly stripped-down version of XPerf’s extended heap capturing capabilities.
 While not nearly as powerful, in several scenarios it is good enough.

 UMDH might not be of use if you can’t restart the process to enabling the user-mode callstack capture.
 For example, if the issue at hand happens rarely or is hard to reproduce, live debugging or XPerf might be a better idea.

-This is Ahmed Mahdy, and these are some of my thoughts on Cloud Computing.
-Follow me on Twitter
+This is Ahmed Mahdy, and these are some of my thoughts, mostly on optimizing performance.
+Contact me on Twitter